pomdtr/smallweb/docs/src/reference/cli.md

 ## smallweb open

-Open the smallweb app specified by dir in the browser
+Open an app in the browser

 ```
 smallweb open [app] [flags]